solana-turbin3/Q3_25_Builder_AQuental/capstone/Q32025-3-Architecture.md

 ### Account Descriptions

-1. **Sprint PDA**: A Program-Derived Address owned by the **Sprint & Vault Program**.
+1. **Sprint PDA**: A Program-Derived Address owned by the **SprintVault Program**.
 It holds the state of a specific payment sprint, including references to the employer and freelancer, timing information, and the current status.

    - **Derivation**: It is derived using the seeds `["sprint", employer_key, freelancer_key]`, ensuring that each sprint between an employer and a freelancer has a unique, deterministic address.

 2. **Vault Token Account**: A standard SPL Token Account that holds the funds for a sprint (e.g., USDC).
-This account is owned by the **Sprint PDA**, meaning only the **Sprint & Vault Program** can authorize transactions from it.
+This account is owned by the **Sprint PDA**, meaning only the **SprintVault Program** can authorize transactions from it.
 This is the core of the escrow mechanism.

 3. **Bounty PDA**: A Program-Derived Address owned by the **Bounty Program**.
 It tracks the state of an open-source bounty, linking a specific pull request (`pr_id`) to a contributor's wallet.